LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Introduction

-Effectively addressing the challenges in MOT is paramount for developing robust and accurate tracking systems.
-The existing MOT methods can be categorized into distinct groups based on the sensor modalities they utilize.
-These categories encompass 2D MOT methods, 3D MOT techniques relying solely on LiDAR sensors, and 3D MOT methods that leverage both camera and LiDAR systems.
+\IEEEPARstart Tracking is a crucial technology utilized in various systems within the field of intelligent transportation systems (ITS), like pedestrian tracking \cite{Pedestrian_MOT, Pedestrian_MOT_2}, drone monitoring \cite{Drone_ITS_MOT, Drone_ITS_MOT_2}, target tracking \cite{3dsot}, traffic monitoring \cite{MOT_ITS, ITS_TPMBM}, Advanced Driver Assistance Systems (ADAS) and Autonomous Driving (AD) \cite{GM-PHD_MOT, CAMO-MOT}.
+To develop robust and accurate tracking systems effectively, various approaches have been investigated by using different sensor modalities, encompassing 2D multi-ojbect-tracking (MOT) methods using camera images, 3D MOT techniques relying solely on LiDAR, and 3D MOT methods that leverage both camera and LiDAR.
 In the realm of 2D MOT, notable methods, such as FairMOT \cite{zhang2021fairmot}, ByteTrack \cite{zhang2021bytetrack}, and StrongSort \cite{Strongsort} predominantly employ camera data for tracking objects.
 Although these methods provide valuable insights, their performance is constrained by the limitations of working with 2D representations alone.
-On the other hand, 3D MOT techniques exclusively employ LiDAR sensors to capture 3D information about the tracked objects.
+On the other hand, 3D MOT techniques exclusively employ LiDAR to capture 3D information about the tracked objects.
 AB3DMOT \cite{AB3DMOT} serves as an exemplary method within this category, demonstrating the efficacy of LiDAR-based approaches for precise object localization and spatial understanding.
-Furthermore, there exist 3D MOT methods that capitalize on the synergies between camera and LiDAR systems.
+Furthermore, there are 3D MOT methods that exploit the synergies between camera and LiDAR systems.
 Probabilistic CBMOT \cite{CBMOT} represents one such approach, where both sensor modalities are utilized to improve tracking performance.
 By combining the strengths of cameras and LiDAR sensors, these methods aim to achieve enhanced object tracking accuracy.
-A majority of these MOT methods can be classified as tracking-by-detection methods, wherein 3D detectors play a central role.
-Various 3D detectors have been developed to facilitate object detection in the MOT pipeline.
-Examples include PointRCNN \cite{PointRCNN}, PointGNN \cite{PointGNN}, CenterPoint \cite{CenterPoint}, and CasA \cite{CasA}, among others.
+A majority of these MOT methods can be classified as tracking-by-detection methods, in which various 3D object detectors, e.g., PointRCNN \cite{PointRCNN}, PointGNN \cite{PointGNN}, CenterPoint \cite{CenterPoint}, and CasA \cite{CasA}, etc, have been employed to provide estimated bounding boxes as measurements input to the MOT pipeline.
+Some work, such as \cite{Drone_ITS_MOT, Drone_ITS_MOT_2}, may use drone monitoring to collect 2D video image information and perform the tracking based on a temporal transformer.
+As drone video is usually two-dimensional, it lacks the rich depth information available from other sources.
+However, continuous point cloud data is a form of 3D video for real-world representation.
+This is quite different from conventional 2D video, as it captures spatial structure and depth information directly in three dimensions, enabling more accurate modeling, understanding, and tracking of dynamic scenes in complex environments.